Search for Malaysia Airlines Flight 370: Seafloor sonar survey

 On 14 April, due to the likelihood of the ULBs' acoustic pulses having ceased because their batteries would have run down, the Towed Pinger Locator search gave way to a seabed search using side-scan sonar installed in a Bluefin-21 Autonomous Underwater Vehicle.
 The first day's search was aborted because the sea bed was considerably deeper than the maximum operating depth of Bluefin.
-Scanning subsequently resumed and after covering 42 square miles in its first four dives, the submersible was reprogrammed to allow it to dive 604 feet lower than its operational limit of 14,800 feet, when the risk of damage was assessed as "acceptable".
+Scanning subsequently resumed and after covering 42 square miles in its first four dives, the submersible was reprogrammed to allow it to dive 604 ft lower than its operational limit of 14800 ft, when the risk of damage was assessed as "acceptable".

 Ocean Shield deploys Bluefin-21, 14 April 2014.

-Bluefin-21 required 16 missions to complete its search of the 314 square kilometre area around the detections made by the Towed Pinger Locator.
+Bluefin-21 required 16 missions to complete its search of the 314-square-kilometre area around the detections made by the Towed Pinger Locator.
 The seafloor sonar search was suspended on 2 May for the ADV Ocean Shield to return to port to replenish supplies and personnel.
 Within two hours of its first deployment after returning to the search area on 13 May, Bluefin-21 developed a communications problem and was recovered.
 Spare parts from the UK were required and the ADV Ocean Shield returned to port to collect the parts.
 After Bluefin-21 was repaired, the seafloor sonar survey resumed on 22 May.

 The seafloor sonar survey was completed on 28 May.
 After 30 deployments of the Bluefin-21 to depths of 3000–5000 m, which scanned 860 km2 of seabed, no objects associated with Flight 370 were found.
 The following day, after analysis of data from the last mission, the ATSB announced the search in the vicinity of the acoustic detections was complete and the area could be discounted as the final location of Flight 370.
-The announcement followed a statement by U.S. Navy's Deputy Director of Ocean Engineering that all four pings were no longer believed to have come from the aircraft's flight recorders.
+The announcement followed a statement by US Navy's Deputy Director of Ocean Engineering that all four pings were no longer believed to have come from the aircraft's flight recorders.
 Truss informed parliament that, beginning in August, after a new commercial operator for the search effort had been selected, the search would move into a new phase "that could take twelve months".
 Equipment envisaged to be used would include towed side-scan sonar.